Parable of the Renegades

 "That's out of nowhere," Lucas said with a shrug.
 "But if it will make you leave, my name is Lucas.
 Lucas Thorne."

 At a slow and steady pace, the girl bowed without breaking eye contact.
-Her hands were lowered and joined together in front of her body as she introduced herself.
+Lowering her hands and joining them together in front of her body, she introduced herself.

 "It is a pleasure to meet you.
 My name is Rio," she placed a hand on her chest as she spoke her name.
 "Rio Kiyodera.
 Age 15.
 My blood type is AB.
 And I am from the Eastern nation of Nihan."